Bi-infinite solutions for KdV- and Toda-type discrete integrable systems based on path encodings: Introduction

-The remainder of the article is organised as follows.
+The remainder of the article is organized as follows.
 In Section \ref{dissec}, we introduce the equations \eqref{DKDV}, \eqref{UDKDV}, \eqref{DTODA} and \eqref{UDTODA}, and present our main results concerning their solution via path encodings.
-We collect together various points of discussion concerning these statements in Section \ref{discussionsec}.
-Our unified framework for studying discrete integrable systems is developed in what can be considered the heart of the article -- Section \ref{general}, before being applied to prove our principal conclusions for the four specific models of interest in Section \ref{proofsec}, and also to explore a correspondence between the KdV- and Toda-type systems in Section \ref{linksec}.
-In the last part of the article, Section \ref{tausec}, we introduce background concerning $\tau$-function equations for the KdV and Toda lattice equations, before going on to describe how path encodings can be used to construct solutions to their discrete counterparts.
+Towards motivating our general approach, in Section \ref{lmsec} we describe how each of the systems in question can be represented in terms of lattice maps, and recall some relevant properties of these.
+Our unified framework for studying discrete integrable systems is then developed in what can be considered the heart of the article -- Section \ref{general}, before being applied to prove our principal conclusions for the four specific models of interest in Section \ref{proofsec}.
+Finally, we collect together various points of discussion concerning our main results and modifications of them in Section \ref{discussionsec}.
+Before starting to present this content, we highlight that it is our notational convention to distinguish between $\mathbb{Z}_+:=\{0,1,\dots\}$ and $\mathbb{N}:=\{1,2,\dots\}$.
+We will also define $\mathbb{Z}_-:=-\mathbb{N}=\{\dots,-2,-1\}$, and write: \begin{itemize} \item $\lim_{n \to \pm\infty}a_n<A$, $\lim_{n \to \pm\infty}a_n>A$, etc.\ to mean that both $\lim_{n \to -\infty}a_n$ and $\lim_{n \to +\infty}a_n$ exist and satisfy the relevant inequality (i.e.\ we do not insist that the limits at $-\infty$ and $+\infty$ are equal, cf.\ \eqref{slindef}); \item for $n_1=n_2+1$, $\sum_{m=n_1}^{n_2}:=0$, and for $n_1>n_2+1$, $\sum_{m=n_1}^{n_2}:=-\sum_{m=n_2+1}^{n_1-1}$. \end{itemize}